-13.2 FEP film / Tank maintenance
+13.2.
+FEP film / Tank maintenance

-Empty the resin tank after each print.
-The tank has one corner which has a different shape than the other three.
-Use it in combination with a funnel to pour the resin out of the tank into a bottle.
+It's a good practice to empty the resin tank after each print - there might be tiny solidified resin particles you might not see - these could potentially damage the FEP film when startin the next print.
+Use a funnel to pour the resin out of the tank into a bottle.
 Don't mix used resin with unused liquid.
 Instead, use a new bottle.

 Inspect the resin tank bottom before and after each print.
 Look for any scratches, dents or holes.
 If the FEP film is damaged, replace it immediately, otherwise, you're risking a resin spillage.
 If the FEP film has a grey-ish tint, you can restore it to its original look by washing it with warm water with a bit of dishwashing soap (or even regular soap) before you start printing again.
 Don't print with a dirty or damaged FEP film, as it will negatively impact the print quality.
 It may even lead to damage to your printer.
 NEVER use isopropyl alcohol to clean the FEP film!